omarintern/macabre-film-platform/docs/prd.md

 ### Functional
 1.  **FR1:** The system shall allow all new users to sign up for a standard "Client" account and log in.
 2.  **FR2:** Creators shall be able to create and manage a public profile to showcase their work.
-3.  **FR3:** Creators shall be able to submit new short text works, which must adhere to a 1000-character limit and can be tagged with genres and hashtags.
+3.  **FR3:** Creators shall be able to submit new short text works, which must adhere to a **2000-character limit** and can be tagged with genres and hashtags.
 4.  **FR4:** All users (including non-logged-in visitors) shall be able to view the "Spaces" page, a gallery of works.
 5.  **FR5:** The system shall feature an "Index" page, which displays a master list of all navigable tags and hashtags associated with submitted works.
 6.  **FR6:** Clicking a tag or hashtag on the "Index" page shall navigate the user to a view showing all works associated with it.